Majesty Diamonds Majesty Diamonds

 millimeter measurements

 Diamonds are extremely small for how valuable they are.
-Believe it or not, cutting a diamond at the wrong angle can throw off important ratios and make a large stone seem much smaller than it actually is.
+Believe it or not, cutting a diamonds at the wrong angle can throw off important ratios and make large stones seem much smaller than they actually are.
 Even if size is not your top priority, you should be sure to get a well-cut diamond with proper ratios so your jewels look as good as they cost.

 Metals